sysmake-dev/palm-breezy-landscaping-case-study/notes/design_decisions.md

 **Reasoning:**

 Landscaping is a highly visual service.
-Showing completed work allows visitors to evaluate quality through real project examples rather than descriptions alone.
+Showing completed work allows visitors to evaluate quality through real project examples instead of descriptions alone.

 The gallery also demonstrates the variety of services offered, including lawn maintenance, palm tree care, mulch installation, and landscape improvements.